stephaniehicks/githubPages_tutorial/pages/githubpages-jekyll.md

 [Jekyll-Bootstrap](http://jekyllbootstrap.com) is similar to using `jekyll`, but it takes away a lot of the hassle about Jekyll by allowing the user to create blog-aware websites using markdown with [themes](http://themes.jekyllbootstrap.com).

 #### Getting started with Jekyll-Bootstrap
-Here I will create a `project page` called `myrepo` using Jekyll-Bootstrap.
-First, use `git clone` to get a copy of the jekyll-bootstrap repository on Github and change the name of the directory from jekyll-boostrap to your repository's name (e.g. `myrepo`).
+Here I will create a Project Page called `myrepo` using Jekyll-Bootstrap.
+First, use `git clone` to get a copy of the jekyll-bootstrap repository on Github and change the name of the directory from jekyll-bootstrap to your repository's name (e.g. `myrepo`).
 You must remove the .git directory because you don't want the history of that repository as it will become your website.
 Finally, make the directory a new git repository with `git init`.

 	$ git clone https://github.com/plusjade/jekyll-bootstrap
 	$ mv jekyll-bootstrap myrepo